swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 3. Opened an issue in your issue tracker
 4. Created a new branch to add your changes
 5. Checked out the new branch
-6. Commit and pushed experiment changes
+6. Committed and pushed experiment changes
 7. Created a pull request
 8. Visualized the execution of the CI/CD pipeline
 9. Visualized the CML report that is added to your pull request